ioos/Cloud-Sandbox/models/secofs/README.hotstart.md

 If there is not enough memory on the head node, you will see this error:
 Allocation error (7)
-You need large enough machine
+You need a large enough machine to read the file